Although coffee tastes great and can help you start your day, not everyone wants to have caffeine.

 The indirect solvent method

-The indirect solvent method uses chemicals to remove caffeine from beans.
-It’s not as expensive as the carbon dioxide or Swiss water decaffeination processes.
+The indirect solvent method utilizes chemicals to extract caffeine from coffee beans.
+It's less expensive than the carbon dioxide or Swiss water decaffeination processes.

 However, it usually creates more byproducts.